GUIDANCE FOR WORKERS AND EMPLOYERS

 There is no substitute for learning about these behaviors and their underlying dynamics.
 For those who seek information, advice, and expert commentary on workplace bullying and mobbing, especially targets, I highly recommend these two affordably priced books:

 Gary Namie & Ruth Namie, The Bully at Work (2d ed.
 2009) — Gary and Ruth are co-founders of the Workplace Bullying Institute, whose website also is an excellent source of information.
 This is the bestselling book on dealing with workplace bullying situations, and for good reason.

-Maureen Duffy & Len Sperry, Overcoming Mobbing: A Recovery Guide for Workplace Aggression and Bullying (2014) — Maureen and Len have written an excellent book, especially for those who are facing mobbing-style mistreatment at work.
+Maureen Duffy & Len Sperry, Overcoming Mobbing: A Recovery Guide for Workplace Aggression and Bullying (2014) — Maureen and Len are leading authorities on mobbing behaviors, and this book is especially especially helpful for those who are facing mobbing-style mistreatment at work.

 Bessel van der Kolk, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma (2014) — This is a superb, accessible look at the nature of psychological trauma and its treatment, by one of the pioneers in the field.